-It seems that the African forest elephant has been exhibited in zoos outside Africa only occasionally and that currently there may be just a single specimen in a Japanese zoo.
+It seems that the African forest elephant has been exhibited in zoos outside Africa only occasionally and that at the time of writing there may be just a single specimen in a Japanese zoo.
 A small number have been kept in African zoos although those zoos may have been located within, or close to, the elephant's natural range and the elephants acquired casually.

 As forest elephants, there was something very special about Dora and Bodunrin.
-I was intrigued and delighted to have them in the Zoo and to be able to provide a good standard of care, including veterinary care, and the opportunity for our zoo visitors to observe an elephant at close quarters and in complete safety.
+I was intrigued and delighted to have them in the Zoo and to be able to provide a good standard of care, including veterinary care, and in particular the opportunity for our zoo visitors to observe an elephant at close quarters.